GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 #### Optional feature flags

    - `threading`            - POSIX only.
 Causes pub, sub, and connection callbacks to be called on separate threads.
-If not set, application callbacks are called on the sole main thread of the Cloud IoT Edge Embedded C Client.
+If not set, application callbacks are called on the sole main thread of the Cloud IoT Device SDK's event system.

 #### File system flags